Kung0605/Debug-Support-for-Aquila-core/readme.md

     **Address** | **Description**
     ------------|-----------------
     0x000-0x0ff | unused
-    0x100 | **Halted**, core will write to this address to comfirm it is halted 0x108 | **Going**, core will write to this address to comfirm it is executing some command 0x110 | **Resuming**, core will write to this address to comfirm it is resuming 0x330 | **whereto**, core will jump to this address whenever the abstract command or program buffer are set correctly, and the instruction at this address will decide where to jump to(Abstract Command or Program Buffer)
+    0x100 | **Halted**, core will write to this address to confirm it is halted 0x108 | **Going**, core will write to this address to confirm it is executing some command 0x110 | **Resuming**, core will write to this address to confirm it is resuming 0x330 | **whereto**, core will jump to this address whenever the abstract command or program buffer are set correctly, and the instruction at this address will decide where to jump to(Abstract Command or Program Buffer)
     0x338-0x35f | **Abstract Command**
     0x360-0x37f | **Program Buffer**
-    0x380-0x387 | **Data**, host can read returned data from this address 0x800-0x1000 | **Debug Rom**, as described as above 0x800 | **Halt Address**, core will jump to here when it is requested to halt 0x808 | **Resume Address**, core will jumpt to here when it is requedted to resume
+    0x380-0x387 | **Data**, host can read returned data from this address 0x800-0x1000 | **Debug Rom**, as described as above 0x800 | **Halt Address**, core will jump to here when it is requested to halt 0x808 | **Resume Address**, core will jump to here when it is requested to resume

 </details>

 - State transition diagram for debug memory:<br>
 ![State transition for dm_mem](./doc/FSM_dm_mem_0.svg)
 ### Debug Module Jtag Interface (dmi_jtag)
-With regard to construct communication between host PC and debug module, we choose JTAG as our communication protocal.
+With regard to construct communication between host PC and debug module, we choose JTAG as our communication protocol.
 The main purpose of this module is receiving JTAG signal from host PC to generate debug request(dmi_req), and receiving dmi_resp from debug module and translating it into JTAG signal for transmission.

 - **Debug request and Debug response**:
     - Debug request:<br>